paulosjd/snippets-exercises/django-notes/Model_fields_Relationships.md

-A model is the single, definitive source of information about your data.
+﻿A model is the single, definitive source of information about your data.
 It contains the essential fields and behaviors of the data you’re storing.
 By subclassing models.Model, you get an automatically-generated database-access API.

 **Field options**